 How to Get Started

-As with any energy saving appliance, we recommend you do your math and shop carefully before making a large investment for the sole purpose of spending less on your electric bill.
+As with any energy efficiency product, we recommend you do your math and shop carefully before making a large investment for the sole purpose of spending less on your electric bill.
 If your goal is to just be green, this may not apply; but if you expect your investment to pay for itself and continue to produce financial benefits after your initial investment is recovered, you should proceed with a full understanding of cost and benefit.
 Comparing $’s per Watt of installed solar and years for simple payback is a good way to begin shopping.